Sweet Hotel in a Sweet Town

 When we spotted The Inn from Main Street, it looked like it covered the whole block.
 It actually looked pretty festive, with all the colorful flowers.

 My photo just shows part of the rambling complex.
 Surprisingly, the right portion of building goes back to 1888.
 It was built as a hotel by the Fischers, the family that began the all you can eat fried chicken trend, in Frankenmuth.
-The hotel didn't have a Bavarian motif at all.
+The hotel didn't have a Bavarian motif back then.

 Zehnder's Famous Chicken Dinners?